Tuanpluss02/StormX-Link/README.md

 - Firebase: A platform for building web and mobile applications
 Rive: A 2D animation tool that enables designers to easily add high-quality animation to their apps and games

-## Contributing
-If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
-All contributions are welcome!

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.